-- A. Must be an ART project involving dance, design arts, folklife, literature, media, music, theatre, or visual arts for the purpose of performance, exhibit, presentation, series or workshop - B. Must show how the project accounts for the population of the region and promotes diversity, equity, inclusion and accessibility - C. Emphasis on Innovation and Artistry - D. Risk Taking/Trying something new - E. Focus on learning as an outcome as well as quantitative outcomes
+- A. Must be an ART project involving dance, design arts, folklife, literature, media, music, theatre, or visual arts for the purpose of performance, exhibit, presentation, series or workshop - B. Must show how the project accounts for the population of the region and promotes DFIA - C. Focus on learning as an outcome as well as quantitative outcomes

-- F. Cross-parish partnerships between larger, urban organizations and their rural counterparts or vice versa - G. Projects that have a trajectory to continue to enhance the region beyond the funding period
+- D. Cross-parish partnerships between larger, urban organizations and their rural counterparts or vice versa - E. Projects that have a trajectory to continue to enhance the region beyond the funding period